 But the IoT isn’t just affecting auto insurance – other IoT applications can apply to the homeowner insurance sector.
-For example, Network World suggests that connected smoke detectors and water sensors would make a home a lower risk, potentially changing the risk factor for insurers and potentially reducing premiums for the homeowner.
+For example, Carrier Management suggests that connected smoke detectors and water sensors would make a home a lower risk, potentially changing the risk factor for insurers and potentially reducing premiums for the homeowner.

 Cloud Service Providers and the IoT Spawn New Insurance Models